calaldees/teacherEducation/teacherEducation/academicallyMoreAble.md

 * Are there any common themes?

-TASK: What strategies have you seen to support the more able?
+gTASK: What strategies have you seen to support the more able?
 (who are these able students? how were they identified? what support/strategies were put in place (if any?))
 * Think (3min) notes
 * Pair (5min)